sana-rekbi/Twitter-Sentiment-Analysis-/README.md

 1. **Data Preprocessing**:
    - The raw Twitter data undergoes text cleaning and transformation into TF-IDF vectors.
 2. **Model Training**:
-   - The Random Forest model is trained on the processed data, using hyperparameter tuning to optimize performance.
+   -A model is trained on the processed data, using hyperparameter tuning to optimize performance.
 3. **Evaluation**:
    - The trained model is evaluated using various metrics like accuracy, precision, recall, and F1-score to determine its effectiveness in predicting sentiment.
 4. **Web App Development**: